-Losing someone close to us is one of the most difficult things we can ever go through.
+Losing a loved one is the one of most difficult things we can ever go through.
 If we were close to them then part of the grief is about the loss of a great source of support, love and comfort.
 Sometimes grief feelings can be mixed up with others that might seem less acceptable such as anger.
-This could be the case if you had a conflicted relationship with your loved one and were unable to resolve this before they died.
-Sudden and unexpected deaths can be particularly hard as shock will intensify the grief reaction.
+This might be if you had a conflicted relationship with your loved one and were unable to resolve this before they died.
+Sudden and unexpected deaths can be particularly hard as there is also the shock to deal with.
 An individual might feel the need to look after and protect other loved ones who are also suffering and as a result neglect themselves and their own feelings.
 This can lead to feeling disconnected, angry, depressed or turning to work, exercise, alcohol or substances to numb the grief.
 As a result it might not be until many years later that the grief is processed.
-Prolonged grief refers to a reaction that lasts for over a year and that impacts social relations and the ability to function fully.
+Prolonged grief refers to a reaction that lasts for over a year and impacts the individuals’ social relations and ability to function fully.